-The home of the Huilliche Indian tribe, the island was settled by the Spaniards who thought it a hardship post as supply ships from the Viceroyalty of Peru arrived only once a year.
+The home of the Huilliche Indian tribe, the island was settled by the Spaniards, who thought it a hardship post as supply ships from the Viceroyalty of Peru arrived only once a year.
 The Indians lived by farming and fishing, as the current residents still do.

-The eastern side of the island, facing the mainland of Chile across the Golfo de Ancud in the north and Golfo de Corcovado in the south, is broken up into a myriad of coves and inlets.
+The eastern side of the island, facing the mainland of Chile across the Golfo de Ancud in the north and Golfo de Corcovado in the south is broken up into a myriad of coves and inlets.
 The offshore islands are a haven for wildlife.
-The western side of the island, facing the Pacific Ocean is remote, with only two roads leading to it.
+The western side of the island, facing the Pacific Ocean, is remote, with only two roads leading to it.
 The interior is heavily forested.

 - The wooden Iglesia San Francisco de Castro on the Plaza de Armas brightens the day with its colorful exterior.
-See these photos.

 - The Feria Artesanal, along the waterfront, offers local handicrafts, particularly woolens and basketry.

-- Rent a kayak to paddle about the islands, or take a boat tour to visit the many bird and marine colonies on the islands further from shore.
+- Rent a kayak to paddle about the islands, or take a boat tour to visit the many birds and marine colonies on the islands further from shore.
 Several tour agencies offer river and sea kayaking adventures.

-- The Museo Regional de Aurelio Bórquez Canobra, also called the Museo Chilote or Regional Museum, displays a fine array of ethnographic and historical items, photographs, and folkloric representations.
-Art, maps and scale models of the various churches are particularly interesting.
-The giftshop offers woolens, carvings and pottery, as do some of the local shops.
+- Of particular interest in Ancud, founded in 1767 to protect the coastline—the Museo Regional de Aurelio Bórquez Canobra, also called the Museo Chilote or Regional Museum.
+The museum displays a fine array of ethnographic and historical items, photographs, and folkloric representations.
+Art, maps, and scale models of the various churches are particularly interesting.
+The gift shop offers woolens, carvings, and pottery, as do some of the local shops.

-- The Museo Artesanal in a traditional Chilote house exhibits farm implements, and household artifacts.
+- The Museo Artesanal in a traditional Chilote house exhibits farm implements and household artifacts.
 Note the fireplace in the middle of the floor.
-With reed filled walls, many houses burned.
+With reed-filled walls, many houses burned.

 - The Sendero Interpretativo El Tepual is a winding trail through the forest.

-When to Go:
+When to Go

-Water-resistant footwear is recommended for any walking on the soft and sampy ground.
-Summer (December to March) visitors are more likely to run into crowds sailing the Patagonia fjords, but Chiloé is an any-time destination.
+Water-resistant footwear is recommended for any walking on the soft and swampy ground.
+Summer (December to March) visitors are more likely to run into crowds sailing the Patagonia fjords, but Chiloé is an anytime destination.
 Summer, with the flowers blooming and many of the towns celebrating their local fiestas, is a good time to visit.

 By bus and ferry from Puerto Montt to Ancud, via Pargua on the mainland and Chacao on the island.
-Watch for dolphins, sea lions, cormorants, pelicans and penguins on the thirty minute trip.
+Watch for dolphins, sea lions, cormorants, pelicans, and penguins on the thirty-minute trip.
 The ferry ride is included in the cost of the bus ticket.
 There is also a ferry from Chaitén on the Carretera Austral to Quellón and another from Puerto Chacabuco.
 There are small airports at Castro and Quellón.